akondrahman/59115ASE/project/Report.md

 ## Abstract

-Software teams spend a lot of effort in preemptively reducing errors and fixing the errors that have been generated as part of the development process.
+Software teams spend a lot of effort to reduce errors and fix the errors that have been generated as part of the development process.
 Software models that illustrate and predict the resources needed to reduce development errors and predict estimation rate to reduce development errors can be of great help to software practitioners. _The goal of this project is to help software engineering researchers to analyze the Integrated Project Model Defect Flow Chain proposed by Abdel-Hamid and Madnick, by implementing the model, and optimizing the model using a standard optimizer_.
 In this project we implemented a standard software model that accounts for software development and calculates the amount of development errors with certain assumptions, and considering a subset of the full development resource inputs.
 To optimize the development resources needed to reduce development errors we use the Differential Evoluion Algorithm (DE).
 We find that DE can minimize on the Integrated Project Model Defect Flow Chain.
 We observe that a subset of the complete list of development resource inputs is required to provide an optimal solution for reducing errors for this software model of interest.
 We also observe the necessity of real world software project resource inputs for optimal output.

 ## Introduction